marytet/DataAnalystPortfolio/README.md

 A video can be in the trending section for several days in a row.

 The goal of the project is to develop a dashboard to automatically answer to the next questions:
-* What video categories were trending last week?
+* Which video categories trended most often?
-* How were they distributed among various regions?
+* How were they distributed among regions?
 * What categories were especially popular in the United States?
+Were there any differences between the categories popular in the US and those popular elsewhere?

 Project includes PowerPoint presentation and link to the developed dashboard in Tableau.